 1. Identifying Phishing Attempts: Assisting in the identification of phishing emails and website attacks where the attackers impersonate legitimate processes to use sensitive information.

 3. Monitoring Threat Actors and Groups: Understanding cybercriminals, such as hacking groups, and their behaviour, is crucial.
-It involves knowing who might be motivated to attack an organization and the methods they are likely to use.
+It involves knowing who might be motivated to attack an organisation and the methods they are likely to use.

 4. Protecting Critical Infrastructure: Protecting identity and critical systems such as the power grid, hospitals, and financial networks, while knowing what threats are specifically posed to those systems.